Most Famous Metal Bands and Their Logos

 Logo System of a Down

 The name System of a Down is rendered in a rough font, as if stamped onto a concrete wall.
 The group intentionally avoids complex symbols, leaving open space for listeners’ emotions.
-The worn texture of the text feels like evidence of struggle, in which the band participates through their songs.
+The worn texture of the text feels like evidence of struggle, one that the band participates in through their songs.
 Their music challenges systems and social norms, often addressing sharp topics such as politics and human rights.
 Thus, the logo is kept extremely simple, showing the band’s confidence in the strength of their messages.
 The black-and-white contrast enhances the impression of rigidity and intransigence.

 Napalm Death